Azure/azure-powershell/src/ResourceManager/Network/Commands.Network/help/New-AzureRmApplicationGatewayFirewallExclusionConfig.md

 ```

 ### -Selector
-When matchVariable is a collection, operator used to specify which elements in the collection this exclusion applies to.
+When variable is a collection, operator used to specify which elements in the collection this exclusion applies to.

 ```yaml
 Type: System.String